I have a mild online shopping problem. I admit it.

 1. Tailor the survey experience

-We may be spoiled by some best-in-class brands, but I and
+We may be spoiled by some best-in-class brands, but I and many other shoppers

 To customize the survey experience, the questions themselves should be programmed to only be shown when relevant.
 This can be done by either asking qualifying questions in the survey that direct a customer down a path, or even better, by incorporating data from a web analytics tool to cut down on the number of questions and only ask about experiences that customers actually had on the website.